arbal/starred/README.md

 - [ansible-role-rsyslog](https://github.com/robertdebock/ansible-role-rsyslog) - Install and configure rsyslog on your system.
 - [awesome-graphviz](https://github.com/CodeFreezr/awesome-graphviz) - A curated list of GraphViz related resources
 - [traceroute-mapper](https://github.com/stefansundin/traceroute-mapper) - Map your traceroutes easily.
-- [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.
 - [ansible-role-cloudflared](https://github.com/papanito/ansible-role-cloudflared) - This ansible role does download and install cloudflared on the host and optionally installs the argo-tunnel as a service.
 - [awx-ha-cluster](https://github.com/fitbeard/awx-ha-cluster) - AWX clustering on Docker standalone installation
 - [demo-site](https://github.com/prometheus/demo-site) - Demo site auto-deployed with Ansible and Travis CI.